w3c/wot-binding-templates/registry-requirements.md

 What the binding has to contain in order to go into the table

 - To be clarified, but the initial list for protocols is at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>
+- An initial entry needs to fullfill document-level requirements (to be defined) but does not need to demonstrate implementation experience.
-- DISCUSS: What is the objective mechanism to confirm the entry?
+- What is the objective mechanism to confirm the initial entry?
+  - Ege: Initial entry (provisional, draft) is checked for document correctness.
+  - Cris: Merging the initial entry would trigger a "Call for Implementation".
+Where discussions on implementation experience should be collected?
+- DISCUSS: What is the implementation experience needed to transition from initial to final status?
 Should we have a test suite?
 Plugfest experience?
+  - Koster: We won't be able to do "lab test" for certification (e.g. Matter).
+The assertions to satisfy will be generic to all bindings.
+  - Cris: Testing the binding without being f2f should be possible.
+  - Jan: Should there be interop testing?
+How many Thing implementations from submitter?
+How many Consumer implementations from submitter?
+What kind of implementation from non-submitter?
+  - Ege: Going to the final, requires implementation experience (test suite, virtual or physical plugfest, etc.)
 - A binding that uses a protocol MUST map at least one WoT operation (`op` keyword value such as `readproperty`) to a protocol message and vice versa
   - Reasons Behind the Requirement:
     - Lacking this requirement, the protocol is not bound to WoT and cannot be useful.